 Congregation K’hal B’raira, Cambridge, MA September 2013

-In 2014, I’ll be performing “One Man’s Journey” in Somerville, Mass, and (hopefully) at the Gay Games in Cleveland, Ohio.
-Watch this space for more details!
+In 2014, I performed “One Man’s Journey” in Somerville, Mass, and at Gay Games 9 in Cleveland, Ohio.

 In November 2011, I did the show at the Cambridge Center for Adult Ed in Harvard Square.
 The show was booked for one night only–Saturday November 19 at 7:30 PM.
 It sold out, and I did it again on February 27, 2012 7:30 PM at Arlington Street Church.

-Here’s a video clip from the show: Voices
+Here’s a series of video clips from my Cambridge show: Voices

 and one more: Remembering Jerry